 After lots of snow, we were both looking forward to seeing the new blooms of Spring.

 We took the short flight to Schiphol Airport and found the Keukenhof desk located inside the airport.
 We quickly located the bus and were soon on our way directly to Keukenhof.
-It couldn’t be easier to visit Keukenhof, with this bus readily available from the airport and other direct bus routes located in central Amsterdam.
+It couldn’t be easier to visit Keukenhof from Schipol Airport, with this bus readily available from the airport.

 As this was only a 24-hour stopover, we took our luggage with us to the Keukenhof Tulip Gardens, where there are free luggage lockers to lock away your suitcases whilst you browse the gardens.